proventa/aws-postgresql-demo/docs/blog-failover.md

 ansible-playbook init-patroni-cluster.yml
 ```

-After the playbook has finished running, we can log in to one of the node and then check the status of the cluster by running the same command as before, which is:
+After the playbook has finished running, we can log in to one of the nodes and then check the status of the cluster by running the same command as before, which is:

 ```bash
 podman exec -it patroni-container patronictl list